neicnordic/sda-pipeline/cmd/finalize/finalize.md

 If the validation fails, an error message is written to the logs.

 1. The file accession ID in the message is marked as "ready" in the database.
-If this fails an error message is written to the logs, the initial message is Nack'ed, and an error message is written to the RabbitMQ error queue.
+On error the service sleeps for up to 5 minutes to allow for database recovery, after 5 minutes the message is Nacked, re-queued and an error message is written to the logs.

 1. The complete message is sent to RabbitMQ.
 On error, a message is written to the logs.